Poincar\'e duality, Hilbert complexes and geometric applications: Topological Applications

-\begin{proof} It follows immediately from theorem \ref{ris}. \end{proof}
+\begin{proof} It follows immediately from Theorem \ref{ris}. \end{proof}

-\begin{cor} Let $X$ and $X'$ as in theorem \ref{ris}.
-Let $g$ and $h$ two a quasi edge metric with weights respectively on $reg(X)$ and $reg(X')$.
-Let $f:X\rightarrow X'$ a stratum preserving homotopy equivalence wich preserves also the orientations of $X$ and $X'$, see \cite{KW} pag 62 for the definition.
+\begin{cor} Let $X$ and $X'$ be as in Theorem \ref{ris}.
+Let $g$ and $h$ be two quasi-edge metric with weights respectively on $reg(X)$ and $reg(X')$.
+Let $f:X\rightarrow X'$ be a stratum preserving homotopy equivalence which preserves also the orientations of $X$ and $X'$, see \cite{KW} pag 62 for the definition.
 Suppose that both $p_{g}$ and $p_{h}$ depend only on the codimension of the strata and that $p_{g}=p_{h}$.
 Then \end{cor}

-\begin{proof} As remarked above, by theorem \ref{ris}, it follows that $\sigma_{2}(reg(X),g)$ is the perverse signature of Friedman and Hunsicker associated to the general perversities $p_{g}$ and $t-p_{g}$.
-Analogously $\sigma_{2}(reg(X'),h)$ is the perverse signature of Friedman and Hunsicker associated to the general perversities $p_{h}$ and $t-p_{h}$.
+\begin{proof} As remarked above, by Theorem \ref{ris}, it follows that $\sigma_{2}(reg(X),g)$ is the perverse signature of Friedman and Hunsicker associated with the general perversities $p_{g}$ and $t-p_{g}$.
+Analogously $\sigma_{2}(reg(X'),h)$ is the perverse signature of Friedman and Hunsicker associated with the general perversities $p_{h}$ and $t-p_{h}$.
 So the statement follows by the invariance of the perverse signature under the action of stratum preserving homotopy equivalences which preserve also the orientations. \end{proof}

-\subsection{Some examples of manifolds without riemannian metric with finite $L^2$ cohomology}
+\subsection{Some examples of manifolds without riemannian metric with finite $L^2-$cohomology}